How Condo Boards should Collaborate with Property Management Companies

 Tips to Build a Strong Relationship with your Property Management Company

 When building a solid relationship with your Property Management Company, understanding and communication are key to a healthy professional relationship.
-Below are a few tips to create a strong relationship with your Property Management Company.
+Here are a few tips for creating a strong relationship with your Property Management Company:

 After this time, your new Property Management Company will review the information provided by your previous company.
 Be ready for your Condo Board to be extra involved in the first few months of new management to ensure a strong foundation is built.

-Change doesn’t have to be painful, it’s what we do.
+2. Change doesn’t have to be painful (At Tribe, it’s what we do)

 Perhaps you are used to working with one point of contact for your current Property Management company... but at Tribe, we believe that teams are mightier in numbers.

-There is never a day where your Property Manager works alone, it’s a TEAM effort.
+There is never a day when your Property Manager works alone.
+It’s a TEAM effort.

-Keep a positive attitude + be open to new routines/structures.
+3. Keep a positive attitude + be open to new routines/structures

 Each Property Management Company has its own set of processes and ways that they conduct business.